solrac11/tutorials/lessons/108/REMOVE.md

 Examples

 - deploy something to cluster to trigger autoscalling (test autoscalling)
+- Use Workload Identity - access for pods using identeties, gs bucket
 - deploy public and private load balancers
 - deploy ingress with grafana (maybe)
 - firewalls (maybe jenkins example wants to do something)
-- access for pods using identeties, gs bucket
 - show here to find logs and metrics if enabled
 - Explain of the permissions that i need to create cluster gcloud auth application-default login